saeid-aminjafari/saeid-aminjafari.github.io/_pages/about.md

 ![surveying](/images/phd.jpg)

 # Other Interests
-I love comedies (standup and tv shows), and my all-time favorite comedians are Larry David, Ricky Gervais, and Luis C.K.
-I quote too way often from Seinfeld and Curb Your Enthusiasm!
+I love comedies (standup and tv shows), and my all-time favorite comedians are Larry David and David Mitchell.
+I quote too way often from Seinfeld, Peep Show, and Curb Your Enthusiasm!
 So, I get along well with those team members who respect wood!

 I also love football (soccer), I even had a team in the Swedish amateur league (Korpen) for two seasons (2021-2022 & 2022-2023).
 Although we never came first, we had a good team.